 - Grow most often on the fingers, around the nails, and on the backs of the palms.

-- Can have black dots that look like seeds (frequently called “seed” warts).
+- It can have black dots that look like seeds (frequently called “seed” warts).

 - Most frequently feel like rough bumps.